 You have mentioned the subject of perennial philosophy in some of your books, often critically but sometimes more appreciatively.
 What is the reason for this?

 That vexed subject entails the investigation of an extensive corpus of materials unknown to the popular circuit of interest in such matters.
-This corpus involves many complexities totally neglected by “new spirituality,” which is a vulgar contemporary distraction devised by profiteers.
-Those materials are known to the world of scholarship, though interpretations are often fragmented or provisional.
+This corpus involves many complexities totally neglected by “new spirituality,” a vulgar contemporary distraction devised by profiteers.
+Those materials are known to the world of scholarship, even though interpretations are often fragmented or provisional.

 Because I became acquainted with a quantity of these materials in my unofficial research project, I attempted to make known something of the range involved in Minds and Sociocultures (1995), of sufficient length to deter casual readers.
 The history of religion and philosophy is not a subject that readily appeals to the retail bookshops dealing in flotsam like occultism, alternative therapy, and spiritualism.
 Many people have a taste for deceptive offerings, and so they are fed those by the commercial process.
-They are very prone to commercial books that are easily readable and which reassure them about what they have formerly been told, which may be completely erroneous.
+They are very prone to commercial books that are easily readable, reassuring them about what they have formerly been told, which may be completely erroneous.

 14.1 The Traditionalists: Guenon, Schuon, and Coomaraswamy